allegroai/clearml-docs/docs/faq.md

 You can use the UI's [experiment comparison features](webapp/webapp_exp_comparing.md) to compare the logged hyperparameter and accuracy values of several experiments.

-In an experiment comparison page, under the **HYPER PARAMETERS** tab, you can view the experiments' hyperparameter values in relation to a specific metric (e.g. accuracy) in a parallel coordinates plot.
+In an experiment comparison page, under the **HYPERPARAMETERS** tab, you can view the experiments' hyperparameter values in relation to a specific metric (e.g. accuracy) in a parallel coordinates plot.

 The image below shows a parallel coordinates plot which displays the values of selected hyperparameters (`base_lr`,